Field notes · Context loss

 Continuity keeps the thread.

-A better memory system would not just save tabs.
+A better memory system would go past saving tabs.
 It would hold the reason a tab mattered.

 It would let you capture the page quickly, attach the thought, and close the visual loop without abandoning the mental one.

-It would understand that links are not isolated objects.
-They belong to threads.
+It would understand that links belong to threads.

 A link can belong to a project.
 A project can belong to a season.
 A season can belong to a larger question.
 A question can return later when you have more room.